Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: METHOD

-Different from the classification with standard supervised learning, UOIS segments objects in the instance-level, thus having an uncertain number of ``classes''.
+\textbf{Non-parametric Classification Probability} Different from the classification with standard supervised learning, UOIS segments objects in the instance-level, thus having an uncertain number of ``classes'', which prevents the usage of the parametric classifier.
 Inspired by recent self-supervised learning methods with instance discrimination \cite{wu2018unsupervised, yang2021instance}, we propose to calculate classification probabilities in a non-parametric way.
-Below we describe and highlight its key feature and the differences between parametric and non-parametric ones.

-\textbf{Parametric classification probability.} We formulate the parametric classification objective based on the popular softmax criterion.
-For a candidate feature vector $\mathbf{v}$, its probability to be recognized as the $i$-th class is